modestimpala/OdinOnDemand/README.md

-For cinema screens, you must have either a direct link to a remote or local video file of a [compatible codec](https://docs.unity3d.com/2020.1/Documentation/Manual/VideoSources-FileCompatibility.html) or have the yt-dlp nodejs server installed and config enabled to support Youtube links.
+For cinema screens, you must have either a direct link to a remote or local video file of a [compatible codec](https://docs.unity3d.com/2020.1/Documentation/Manual/VideoSources-FileCompatibility.html) or use a youtube/youtu.be link.
+YouTube is now enabled by default.
+You can change between the built in YouTube library vs the self-hosted
-In which case, you may use youtube/youtu.be links to watch Youtube videos and shorts.
-YouTube is not enabled by default.
+NodeJS server for grabbing YouTube links in the config.
+The NodeJS server may be more consistent or higher quality.
+See NodeJS setup for more.

 For boomboxes, you must have a direct link to a remote or local audio file of a [compatible codec](https://support.unity.com/hc/en-us/articles/206484803-What-are-the-supported-Audio-formats-in-Unity-)